roshangm1/blog/content/pages/about.md

 I believe in team work and love working with the motivated people.

-Moreover, I like football, love to travel/hike.
+Moreover, I like football, love to travel/hike.\
+\
+I﻿ am currently working on a forum like community app called KaamKotha UK.
+This is an app for Nepalese community living in UK.
+If you want to try it, here is the [link](https://kaamkotha.co.uk/)